 User Researchers are concerned with UX, or the user experience.
 The role, which can span multiple industries while focused on understanding a target audience and how they interact with a particular product or service.
 The User Researcher is a market analyst, seeking the reasons behind behavior and the wants, needs and priorities of people interacting with your brand.
 Once they understand what motivates a consumer population to select one product over another, they can figure out how to make the product more appealing, user-friendly and accessible to the masses.

 The User Researcher is one-third anthropologist, one-third sociologist and one-third marketer.
 These “geeks” love research and excel at using it to get to the bottom of the real questions of what motivates us to buy and use a product and, once we’ve bought it, how we use it.
 This information can add real ROI to a market research team.
+Keep these points in mind when developing your User Researcher Job Description:

 User Researcher Skills Needed